Eating The Right Foods For A Healthier You In 2019

 One of the easiest ways to overhaul your diet is to truly look at the foods you are eating and substitute any bad ones for better ones.
 Take a minute to truly examine your diet.
 Are you a sugar addict?
 Do you eat a lot of processed foods?
 How many fruits and veggies do you eat in a day?

 Foods that are easy to substitute include oils, salad dressings, and condiments in general.
 Cooking with healthy fats is a great way to add nutritious monounsaturated fats into your diet.
-These types of healthy fats can reduce your risk of coronary artery disease by decreasing your cholesterol levels.
 Good example of healthy fats include olive oil, macadamia nut oil and avocado oil.
-Switching your vegetable oil products out for any of the aforementioned oils will increase your intake of monounsaturated fatty acids and help you decrease your risk of heart disease.
+Switching your vegetable oil products out for any of the aforementioned oils will increase your intake of monounsaturated fatty acids.

 Salad dressings and other condiments can be extremely processed and high in sugar.
 By making healthier choices at the grocery store, you can reduce calories, fats, and sugar in your diet simply by buying different types of condiments.
 One of the most sugar-laden condiments is ketchup.
 Avoid using ketchup on a daily basis, and instead look for tomato paste or puree to add to recipes.
 Also look for salad dressings that are oil based instead of cream based.
 These dressings will have less sugar and often be higher in healthy fats.